-He have already mentioned in this section the EC evolutions in Open Science policies and the consequent evolutions in national laws and policies.
-Another example of Open Science policy evolution at large scale, perhaps one of the most relevant at the time of writting this work, is the UNESCO global consultation initiative on Open Science22, that aims to build a UNESCO Recommendation on Open Science, following the commision of the 193 Member States at the 40th session of UNESCO's General Conference in order to develop an international standard-setting instrument on Open Science in the form of a UNESCO Recommendation on Open Science (see also [6]).
+States at the 40th session of UNESCO's General Conference in order to develop an international standard-setting instrument on Open Science in the form of a UNESCO Recommendation on Open Science (UNESCO, 2020; CODATA Coordinated Expert Group, 2020).
 As a consequence, Universities, funders and research organizations are reviewing their policies in order to adapt to law and policy changes and to adopt and implement an answer to Open Science requirements.

 To illustrate more in detail this first keystone, we would like to mention some examples of such evolutions.
 The first example corresponds to the local environment of one of the authors of this work.
-The newly named Université Gustave Eiffel23 is the result of the fusion of several academic organizations including the Université de Paris-Est Marne-la-Vallée (that hosts the Laboratoire d'informatique Gaspard-Monge (LIGM)) and the Institut Français des Sciences et Technologies des Transports, de l'Aménagement et des Réseaux (IFST-TAR).
-This University has been launched on January 1st 2020, and one of the first decisions of the Research Vice-présidence has been to start a working group in order to elaborate the Open Science policies of the University, the Groupe de Travail "Politiques recherche ouverte à la société" (GTPROS).
+The newly named Université Gustave Eiffel28 is the result of the fusion of several academic organizations including the Université de Paris-Est Marne-la-Vallée (that hosts the Laboratoire d'informatique Gaspard-Monge (LIGM)) and the Institut Français des Sciences et Technologies des Transports, de l'Aménagement et des Réseaux (IFSTTAR).
+This University has been launched on January 1st 2020, and one of the first decisions of the Research Vice presidency has been to start a working group in order to elaborate the Open Science policies of the University, the Groupe de Travail "Politiques recherche ouverte à la société" (GTPROS).
 This group counts with several subgroups, with two of them dedicated to data and software, counting with the participation of one of the authors of this paper.

 Other examples to show University Open Science evolutions correspond to the Göttingen eResearch Alliance and the central role of the Vilnius University Library.
-The Göttingen University institutional data management policy was published in 2014, and then the eResearch Alliance was established to serve research projects and provide direct support to researchers, combining library and IT services and expertise [29].
+The Göttingen University institutional data management policy was published in 2014, and then the eResearch Alliance was established to serve research projects and provide direct support to researchers, combining library and IT services and expertise (Schmidt & Dierkes, 2015).
 The Vilnius University Senate approved the Regulations of Open Access to the University Scientific Works and the Results of Scientific Research prepared by the Vilnius University Library in 2009.
-The Vilnius University Library has then the task to develop the scholarly communication tool dedicated to sustain open access to information and open science [21].
+The Vilnius University Library has then the task to develop the scholarly communication tool dedicated to sustain open access to information and open science (Kupriene & Petrauskiene, 2018).